Docker Swarm Mode¶

 Setup unique static subnets for every stack you deploy.
 This avoids IP/gateway conflicts which can otherwise occur when you're creating/removing stacks a lot.
 See my list here.

 If your swarm runs for a long time, you might find yourself running older container images, after newer versions have been released.
 If you're the sort of geek who wants to live on the edge, configure shepherd to auto-update your container images regularly.

-# Don't auto-update Plex or Emby, I might be watching a movie!
-(Customize this for the containers you _don't_ want to auto-update) BLACKLIST_SERVICES="plex_plex emby_emby" # Run every 24 hours.
-I _really_ don't need new images more frequently than that!
-SLEEP_TIME=1440
+# Don't auto-update Plex or Emby (or Jellyfin), I might be watching a movie!
+(Customize this for the containers you _don't_ want to auto-update) BLACKLIST_SERVICES="plex_plex emby_emby jellyfin_jellyfin" # Run every 24 hours.
+Note that SLEEP_TIME appears to be in seconds.
+SLEEP_TIME=86400

 Then create /var/data/config/shepherd/shepherd.yml as follows:

 version: "3" services: shepherd-app: image: mazzolino/shepherd env_file : /var/data/config/shepherd/shepherd.env volumes: - /var/run/docker.sock:/var/run/docker.sock:ro labels: - "traefik.enable=false" deploy: placement: constraints: [node.role == manager]

 docker stack deploy shepherd -c /var/data/config/shepherd/shepherd.yml, and then just forget about it, comfortable in the knowledge that every day, Shepherd will check that your images are the latest available, and if not, will destroy and recreate the container on the latest available image.